geopan/pyramid/readme.md

 The command `gdal2tiles.py -p raster <image>` creates a 256x256 pyramid following the OSGeo Tile Map Service Specification, which is the opposite of the projection expected (x,y origin in the bottom left corner instead of top left).

 On the other hand, I have found a couple of packages on NPM that acheived a similar result using ImageMagick and decided to use the same aproach as [image-tiler](https://www.npmjs.com/package/image-tiler) which is essentially a node wrapper around imagemagick's convert command.
-The package is actually broken because of the [mkdirp-promise](https://www.npmjs.com/package/mkdirp-promise) dependency so I have written my own in typescript :yum:
+The package is actually broken because of the [mkdirp-promise](https://www.npmjs.com/package/mkdirp-promise) dependency so I have written my own in typescript.

 Finally, I am using the popular [commander](https://github.com/tj/commander.js#readme) package to wrap the result in a cli.
 I have also added a couple of tests with [jest](https://jestjs.io/).
 With more time, I would aim for 100% code coverage.